Note: This tour can be linked to the French Loop – 8 days or 15 days – YOUR CHOICE

 - Couple riding two-up sharing a double room

 - $5,680 – ESSENTIAL ALPS

 These cost numbers should cover your direct travel costs including motorcycle rental, all hotels and meals, gas and my fee.
 For a more complete discussion of the cost of this tour please click here.

 Please refer to the “Contact Me” section for my telephone or e-mail address.
 I am not a paperwork intensive person.
 So, the process of making a reservation and getting what I need for my records is pretty simple once you contact me.

 Feel free to contact me to ask any questions about my tours in particular, or the Alps in general.
 If I can be of help in any way I’ll be glad to do so.

-“Essential Alps” – The tour to pick if time is short and the riding days are long.
+“Essential Alps” – The tour to pick if time is short and you want to enjoy the two best ridng areas in the Alps.
 I’ve put together my personal favorites on this tour.
 We ride the motorcycling paradise that is the Andermatt region, enjoy the most famous highs of Passo Stelvio and Gavia and partake in the beauty and unmatched riding of the Dolomites.
 All of this comes with a variety of additional passes, big and small, designed to show you why an Essential Alps ride is on every motorcyclist’s must-do list.